dolittle-timeseries/Home/Documentation/_index.md

 repository: https://github.com/dolittle-timeseries/home
 ---
 This holds the overview of what the Dolittle TimeSeries offering is all about.
-The different products, architecture and how to get started with it.
+The different offerings, architecture and how to get started with it.